milesdwilliams15/RFA/README.md

 [![orchid](https://img.shields.io/badge/ORCID-0000--0003--0192--5542-brightgreen)](https://orcid.org/0000-0003-0192-5542)

 `RFA` is an R package for implementing random forest adjustment (RFA).
 RFA is a regression adjustment approach that partials out variation in a response and explanatory variable of interest given a set of covariates using random forests.
 The latest version of the package relies on `ranger`, which is a fast implementation of random forests.
+To learn more about the method, download my latest working paper [here](https://github.com/milesdwilliams15/rfa-paper/raw/main/draft2.pdf).
+For a more comprehensive summary of how to implement RFA in R, see the [RFA vignette](https://rpubs.com/milesdwilliams15/rfa-vignette).

 # Installation